toropanov/journal/source/_posts/music-without-subscriptions.md

 ---
-title: Unrestricted music access without subscription limits
+title: Borderless music experience
+date: 2023/6/16
 categories:
+- OS X
-- [OS X, Services]
+- Services
 ---

 There are numerous music streaming services available, but a majority of them require paid subscriptions.
 I try to get rid of any subscriptions.
 And I'm also not a fan of storing gigabytes of music files on my laptop or any online storage.